 As learner experience design was the main guiding principle of our concept, we synthesized various learning theories developed by designers, anthropologists, and psychologists such as Julie Dirksen, Susan Ambrose, and Bernice McCarthy.
 This synthesis acted as our model of development throughout the various stages of our project, including research, ideation, prototyping, and rendering of our final product.

 For several weeks, we focused on the customer's journey through the Aspire tool.
 With our main focuses of engagement, motivation, and overall enjoyment, we mapped out all the possible interactions that a customer might encounter within the Aspire tool, constantly reaffirming that interest and value would not be lost.
+While in the initial brainstorming phase of what our tool could be and how to onboard customers we came up with 3 scenarios, depicted below.

 Developing a Visual Language